NickAzureDevops/100daysofcloud/README.md

 - Knowledgeable on Ansible and Terraform
 - Study for AZ-303 Azure Artirect exam
-- Build pipelines using Azure DevOps, GitHub actions, and Jenkins
+- Build pipelines using Azure DevOps, GitHub actions,
 - Basics of containers
 - A bit of Python too